 Chain of Survival

-Current survival rates in the UK for out of hospital cardiac arrest are only 8%.
+Current survival rates in the UK for cardiac arrest in the community, when no CPR is provided is only 4.3%

 Related Learning